Chemotherapy for Endometrial Cancer

 Cisplatin can cause kidney damage, so you will be given large amounts of IV fluids before and after chemotherapy to help protect the kidneys.
 Both cisplatin and paclitaxel can cause nerve damage (called neuropathy).
 This can lead to numbness, tingling, or even pain in the hands and feet.
 Ifosfamide can injure the lining of the bladder, causing it to bleed (called hemorrhagic cystitis).
 To prevent this, you might be given large amounts of IV fluids and a drug called mesna along with the chemo.
 Before starting chemotherapy, be sure to discuss the drugs and their possible side effects with your health care team.

 If you have side effects while on chemotherapy, remember that there are ways to prevent or treat many of them.
 For example, modern anti-nausea drugs can prevent or reduce nausea and vomiting.
-Be sure to talk with your doctor or nurse about any side effects you are having.
+Be sure to tell your health care team about any side effects you are having.

 For more information, please see the Chemotherapy section of our website.